Capitals–Penguins rivalry: 1990s and early 2000s

 Before the 1993–94 season, the NHL renamed its divisions and made minor realignments.
 Pittsburgh was placed in the Northeast Division (formerly known as the Adams Division), while Washington remained in the newly named Atlantic Division that was formerly known as the Patrick Division.
 In spite of the divisional realignment, the two teams met once again in the Stanley Cup playoffs in the first round.
 The Penguins won the Northeast Division and earned the second seed in the newly named Eastern Conference (formerly the Wales Conference), while the Capitals earned the seventh seed.
 Unlike the previous two meetings, it was the Capitals that won the series 4–2.
 Washington won game one in Pittsburgh and the next five games were won by the home team.
-Joe Juneau and Michal Pivonka of the Capitals would post identical stats over the course of the series (three goals and four assists in six games).
+Joé Juneau and Michal Pivoňka of the Capitals would post identical stats over the course of the series (three goals and four assists in six games).
 The Capitals were unable to duplicate their first round success in the conference semifinals, falling to the Presidents' Trophy-winning (and eventual champion) New York Rangers in five games.

 After the lockout-shortened 1994–95 season, the two teams met again in first round, with the Penguins earning the third seed in the Eastern Conference while the Capitals earned the sixth seed.
 Just like the year prior, the Capitals won game one in Pittsburgh, and won two of the next three games to take a 3–1 series lead.
 This time, however, the Penguins responded with three straight wins, starting with an overtime win in game five at Civic Arena.
 This gave Pittsburgh a 4–3 series win.
 Pittsburgh center Ron Francis scored three goals and tallied 11 assists during the series.
 The eventual Stanley Cup champion, New Jersey Devils, went on to defeat the Penguins in the conference semifinals, 4–1.

 Pittsburgh and Washington met once again in the conference quarterfinals in the 1996 playoffs as the second and seventh seeds in the East, respectively.
 The Capitals shocked the Penguins and won the first two games of the series in Pittsburgh by two goals each, but the Penguins won game three by a 4–1 score.
-Petr Nedved scored in the fourth overtime period of game four to tie the series at two games apiece.
+Petr Nedvěd scored in the fourth overtime period of game four to tie the series at two games apiece.
 Pittsburgh won games five and six to take the series in six games.
 They also went on to beat the Rangers in the conference semifinals, but lost game seven of the Eastern Conference finals to the Florida Panthers.